 The R.A.D course also teaches techniques for avoiding and escaping from potentially dangerous situations.
 The R.A.D. course is offered two times a semester and once during the summer and is open to all female students and employees.
 A similar program is also offered to male students and employees.

 The University's Office of Social Equity is able to provide information about the rules, regulations, and statutes dealing with sexual harassment and sexual assault.
 The Office of Social Equity can also assist persons who wish to file a complaint of such conduct.

-Report to the University Police Office - 393-2111 - Inasmuch as all allegations of sexual assault and rape have the potential to involve criminal conduct, the university strongly advises all victims to first report directly to University Police.
+Report to the University Police Office - 393-2111 - Inasmuch as all allegations of sexual assault and rape have the potential to involve criminal conduct, the university strongly advises all reported surivors to consider action through Law Enforcement.
 If the assault occurred off campus, call 911 and the appropriate police agency will respond.

 Don't bathe or douche - Bathing or douching might be the first thing you want to

 do-but don't.
 You might literally be washing away valuable evidence.
 Wait until you have had a medical examination.